Dark-Gran/SMC/README.md

 [RELEASE DOWNLOAD](https://github.com/Dark-Gran/SaveMeCircles/releases/tag/0.2)

 Requires Java 8 to run. ([download java](https://www.java.com/en/download/))

+**Controls:**
+- Game is played with Left Mouse Button / Touch only.
+- Extra controls are:
+  - LEFT/RIGHT switches between Levels
+  - R restarts current level

 ## About Project

+The original thought-exercise was to create a game concept that is:
+- "as primitive as possible"
+- relaxing (screensaver-based)
-The original idea was to create a game concept that is "as simple as possible", "relaxing", and "puzzle-like" (where player manipulates the environment/level instead of an avatar).
+- puzzle-like (where player manipulates the environment/level instead of an avatar).

 This led to **version 0.1**:
 - In default, only circles floating around. ("relaxing screensaver", no "avatar")